That Girl in Yellow Boots: Development

 Lead actress Kalki Koechlin who also co-wrote the film with Anurag Kashyap mentioned, "A lot of these characters were based loosely on figures that I had seen growing up in India ...Growing up as a white-skinned woman in India, I was always the odd one out – there was a certain alienation that came with that, and you end up alienating yourself because everyone comes to you like the white girl, the easy, "Baywatch," loose-moraled white girl."

-Anurag Kashyap asked Koechlin to write the first scene, to get a female perspective on the treatment of white women at Indian government offices as she personally experienced the objectification.
+Kashyap asked Koechlin to write the first scene, to get a female perspective on the treatment of white women at Indian government offices as she personally experienced the objectification.
 He also wanted to explore the theme of child abuse; he had previously played the role of child abuser in I Am (2010) by Onir, and he himself had been a victim of child abuse for 11 years.
 At the writing stage Koechlin and Kashyap disagreed on the ending initially, as Koechlin wanted an optimistic ending, unlike Kashyap who wanted to portray that "...you don't always get solutions to your problems".

 The film had difficulty finding funding because it dealt with controversial themes like child abuse and drug addiction and "differed so vastly from his previous work".
 As Kashyap put it, "I wanted to break the formula that many directors and actors find themselves in."

 Filming

 The film was shot in just 13 days.
 It was primarily framed in tight spaces, like apartments, massage parlours, and rickshaws leading to a "claustrophobic sense of unease that permeates the entire film".
 Many of the cast members had previously worked together in theatre productions; this familiarity allowed the director to shoot the film in a shorter period of time.
-He admitted that he never "directed" any of the actors during the filming, "I've never told any actor what to do, only what not to do.
+He admitted that he never "directed" any of the actors during the filming, saying "I've never told any actor what to do, only what not to do.
 You have to trust your actors, and I know mine inside and out."
 He found the entire filming emotionally draining and tough, especially because it was made mostly on borrowed money.